WadeEckert/Bellevue/README.md

 ## Repository Structure

-The repository is organized by academic term, with each term containing the courses completed during that semester.
+The repository is organized by academic term, with each term containing the non-software development courses completed during that semester.

 ```text
 Terms and Classes/